RogerSelwyn/O365-HomeAssistant/README.md

 This integration enables:
 1. Getting and creating calendar events from O365.
-2. Getting emails from your inbox.
+2. Getting emails from your inbox using one of two available sensors (e-mail and query).
 3. Sending emails via the notify.o365_email service.
 4. Getting presence from Teams (not for personal accounts)
 5. Getting the latest chat message from Teams (not for personal accounts)